APPLICATION FAQs

 Yes, you may so long as you do not enter the premises.
 The coordinator or other approved party may bring the flowers onsite and dispose of them at the end of the evening.

-No. Food is consumed by guests and even if you do not enter the premises, that imposes a certain level of liability.
+No. Food is consumed by guests and even if you do not enter the premises, that imposes a liability.

 BEFORE YOUR FIRST VISIT